tolauwae/phd-thesis/src/introduction/introduction.typ

 Of course the shift towards domain-specific debuggers, in no way meant that new general-purpose debuggers were not developed.
 A great example are _multiverse debuggers_ @torres19:multiverse, which emerged around the end of the last decade, as a powerful technique to debug non-deterministic program behavior.
-As the name suggests, multiverse debuggers allow programmers to explore multiple execution paths simultaneously, i.e., the multiverse of a program.
+As the name suggests, multiverse debuggers allow programmers to explore multiple execution paths simultaneously, i.e., the multiverse of a program's execution.

 Yet, the start of this decade saw many new domain-specific debugger techniques.
 For example, reversible debugging was recently adapted for _graphical programming languages_, by two projects for the Scratch language @maloney10:scratch-programming-language, Blink~@strijbol24:blink and NuzzleBug~@deiner24:nuzzlebug.